Stay clear when powerlines are near this cotton harvest

 - Always Look up and Live – check your surroundings prior to extending machinery – including when tipping loads.
 Always make sure all workers on your site know the location of powerlines and how to be safe around them.

-- Install markers in areas with poor or low visibility – Essential Energy can install overhead powerline markers on your property to help increase the visibility of the overhead network.
-Visit essentialenergy.com.au/overhead to lodge an enquiry.
+- Install aerial markers in areas with poor or low visibility – Essential Energy can install overhead powerline markers on your property to help increase the visibility of powerlines.
+Visit essentialenergy.com.au/aerialmarkerprogram to request aerial markers on your property.
 You can also use ground barriers or install appropriate signage at least 8 to 10 metres either side of powerlines.

 - Know the lowered and extended height of all machinery – ensure all machinery operators are aware of the height and reach of their machinery in both stowed and working positions to ensure that minimum safe approach distances are maintained.
 Always lower machinery fully before moving off.